Qryptell/Qryptell-auth-service/README.md

 ## LICENSE

-LunarLoom Auth Service - Auth Service for LunarLoom End To End Encrypted Chat App.
+Qryptell Auth Service - Auth Service for Qryptell End To End Encrypted Chat App.

-Copyright © 2023  LunarLoom
+Copyright © 2023  Qryptell

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by